typedb/typedb-docs/_02-running-grakn/03-configuration.md

 - `WARN`: errors that will not affect the overall running of the application.
 - `INFO`: minimally verbose, including Grakn server lifecycle events.
 - `DEBUG`: verbose, non-production use, server task lifecycle events.
-- `TRACE`: extraordinarily verbose, be brave, including graql query traversal paths, extra task lifecycle events, kafka consumer offsets, etc.
+- `TRACE`: extraordinarily verbose, be brave, including graql query traversal paths, extra task lifecycle events, Kafka consumer offsets, etc.

 ### Connection timeout
 The `storage.connection-timeout` config holds the maximum number of milliseconds that Grakn waits for a response from the storage backend before terminating the request.
 The default value is `2000`.